Italian Sausage Pasta with Broccoli

 Instructions

-- In a large pot, bring salted water to a boil for the pasta.
+- Cook the pasta.
+In a large pot, bring salted water to a boil for the pasta.
 Cook the farfalle according to package directions, adding the broccoli to the pot 4 minutes before straining.

-- Heat a large, nonstick skillet to medium-high.
+- Brown the sausage.
+Heat a large, nonstick skillet to medium-high.
 Add the sausage meat and brown, breaking it into small pieces.
 Continue cooking, stirring as needed until the sausage is golden brown and caramelized.

-- Add broccoli and farfalle to the skillet – adding 1/4 cup of pasta water at a time until the sauce has reached the right consistency.
+- Toss everything together.
+Add broccoli and farfalle to the skillet – adding 1/4 cup of pasta water at a time until the sauce has reached the right consistency.
 Stir in the nutritional yeast before serving.

 Nutrition